 The School of Health and Consumer Sciences (HCS) is inviting

-rank of assistant professor in the area of Exercise Science.
+position with rank of Instructor in the area of Physical Education

-This position is supervised by the School Director of Health and
+related areas.
+This position is supervised by the Director of the

 SDSU is especially interested in candidates that can